kawaicheung/book-on-naming-things/manuscript/Ch_OnBooleans.md

 # On naming booleans

-A programming language _reads_ most like traditional language when we're writing at the most fundamental level using booleans and logic operators.
+A programming language feels most like traditional language at the most fundamental level -- with booleans and logic operators.
+So it's to our benefit to make this type of code _read_ as fluidly as possible.

 A statement like `if (published && editable)` can be read pretty much as it's written -- "if published and editable".
 Most people who've never touched a programming language would be able to comprehend code at this level of detail.

-Yet, we can easily convolute these statements when the booleans involved are poorly named or logical operators aren't edited down into their simpest forms.
+Yet, we can easily convolute these statements when the booleans involved are poorly named or logical operators aren't edited down to their simpest forms.

-The simple statement above is analagous to `if (!(unpublished || !editable))`.
+The simple statement above is identical to `if (!(unpublished || !editable))`.
 But, the mess of nested scopes, misdirections, and negations make it nearly impossible to deduce this right away.
-It's the kind of statement that still works and passes tests, but has developed the cruft common to code that's been manipulated a few times without someone taking the time to unravel it.
+It's the kind of statement that still works and passes tests, but has developed the cruft common to code that's been manipulated a few times without someone taking the time to prune it.

 You can tell a boolean's name is hurting by reading how it's used in context.
 "If it's not either unpublished or not editable" reads more like a crafty lawyer's statement than a straightforward piece of writing.